ForestMars/DifferAnceEngine/README.md

 * Move setup.py out of `build/src` intp `build`
 * Clean up domain logic & some residual hard coded constants
+* Currently the Docker image is built with the full transform module.
+Would be nicer if it only included the specific tranforms needed by the trained model.

 ## License